Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has never been dubbed in any film, because his fists do the talking.
+Jayesh once challenged Lance Armstrong in a "Who has more testicles?" contest.
+Jayesh won by 5.

-Updated on: [11/7/2024]
+Updated on: [12/7/2024]
 <!-- #jokeEnd -->